digaso/ParallelComputing/CP_T1_Report.md

 ## Difficulties
 Along the making of this project we had a few complications: "Random" Segmentation Faults, after some debug we conclude the only place that could be causing this was the MPI_Finalize step, once we tried to understant why on StackOverflow we concluded that this is a recurring problem in the library, and the fixes suggested there didn't help.
 Oversubscribe flag was not supported through different machines.
 This problem was utterly ignored after running on the cluster and nothing happened.
-Finally to replicate the way we treat our matrices we tried using MPI_Type_vector, for some reason we couldn't understand the program just wouldn't work, so we ended up replicating the same effect without using the provided method
+Finally to replicate the way we treat our matrices we tried using MPI_Type_vector, for some reason we couldn't understand, the program just wouldn't work, so we ended up replicating the same effect without using the provided method

 ## Conclusion